-All University IT Users must:
+All University IT users must:

-- a) Report IT security incidents, including weakness or threat to University IT, suspected or actual intrusions, unauthorised access, or other breaches of the IT Acceptable Use and Security Policy or these Procedures to the ITDS Service Desk or via this form. - b) Report lost or stolen IT equipment that could provide access to University IT and/or class 3 data to the ITDS Service Desk as soon as possible.
-Where the potential exposure of University class 3 data may be in breach of privacy or other obligations owed by the University to a third party, this should also be reported to Legal Services. - c) Cooperate with the University's IT and security teams during incident investigations and remediation efforts, including allowing access to the device (including a BYOD device) for forensics if a malware is suspected to have infected the device.
+- Report IT security incidents, including weakness or threat to University IT, suspected or actual intrusions, unauthorised access, or other breaches of the IT Acceptable Use and Security Policy or these Procedures to Technology Service Desk on 8313 3000 or via this form. - b) Report lost or stolen IT equipment that could provide access to University IT and/or class 3 data to the Technology Service Desk as soon as possible.
+Where the potential exposure of University class 3 data may be in breach of privacy or other obligations owed by the University to a third party, this should also be reported to Legal and Risk via heldesklegal@adelaide.edu.au.